Ipay4all/Nikunj-iOS/README.md

 ## The Project

 You will be building a beta version of a Virtual Product Management (VPM) APP.
 There's a postman collection in this repository, Access token is required to get product details based on the country UAE.
 You will need to take product data and persist it in a backend database.
-You will then develop a backend API, to be called upon by your frontend, which will display the data.
-This dashboard should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.
+You will then develop a backend API or use the same, to be called upon by your frontend, which will display the data.
+This app should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.

 ## Expectation